thomas-mauran/chess-tui/README.md

 - **bot_depth**: Controls how deep the chess engine thinks (1-255, default: 10)
   - Higher values make the bot stronger but slower
   - Lower values make the bot faster but weaker
+- **lichess_token**: Your Lichess API token for online features
+  - Get your token at [lichess.org/account/oauth/token](https://lichess.org/account/oauth/token)
+  - Can also be set via command line: `chess-tui -l your_token_here`

 The config file is automatically created when you first run chess-tui.
 You can manually edit it to customize your experience.